Empower and engage visitors01

 The kiosk is designed to look friendly and unobtrusive while still being visible in a room.
 Wikipedia offers this kiosk to many different museums.
 Therefore the design is minimalistic but still recognizable.

 All the parts of Wikipedia are redesigned to make a more appealing and user friendly interface.
 The fonts for the heading and body text, the infoboxes and icons are restyled to create a consisting look and feel throughout the use of the product.
 Frontwise also implemented tools such as language selection, search and a selectable font-size.
-The latter in order to improve accessibility.
+The latter in order to provide the right readability for all the different users.